PillarBox-hub/Data-Management-of-Bristol-Air-Quality/README.md

 # The Input Data(Overview and Description)

-The ZIP file  provides data ranging from 2004 to 05 October 2022 taken from 19 monitoring stations in and around Bristol.
+The ZIP file "bristol-air-quality-data"  provides data ranging from 2004 to 05 October 2022 taken from 19 monitoring stations in and around Bristol.